5axes/SuperSlicer-FRDocumentation/src/console/mode_console_fff.md

                      descriptive text.
 If you print from an SD card, the additional weight of the file could make your firmware slow down.
  --gcode-filename-illegal-char ABCD
-                     All characters that are written here will be replaced by '_' when writing the gcode file name.
-If the first charater is '[' or '(', then this field will be considered as a regexp (enter '[^a-zA-Z]' to only use ascii char).
+                     All characters that are written here will be replaced by "_" when writing the gcode file name.
+If the first charater is "[" or "(", then this field will be considered as a regexp (enter "[^a-zA-Z]" to only use ascii char).
  --gcode-label-objects
                      Enable this to add comments into the G-Code labeling print moves with what object they belong to, which is useful for the Octoprint CancelObject plugin.